Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Fundamental NLP

-\item {\bf How to best combine multiple modalities.} Efficiently and effectively combining different modalities, i.e., audio, video, text, and others, is still an open problem.
-Different modalities often complement each other (e.g., gestures can be used to express confidence in what is being expressed verbally), thus reducing the need for relying on billions of data points.
-However, in some cases, the modalities end up competing with each other, and thus many uni-modal models outperform multi-modal models \citep{Wang2019-ux,Huang2021-mt}.

-\item{\bf Grounding with less studied modalities.} Most work on grounding revolves around visual, textual, or audio modalities.
-However, less studied modalities in the context of grounding, such as physiological, sensorial, or behavioral, are valuable in diverse applications such as measuring driver alertness \citep{Jie2018-pp,Riani2020-to}, detecting depression \citep{Bilalpur2023-ia} or detecting deceptive behaviors \citep{Abouelenien2016-te}.
-These modalities raise interesting questions across the entire pipeline, starting with data collection and representation, all the way to evaluation and deployment.

-\item{\bf Grounding ``in the wild’’ and for diverse domains.} Most research around grounding is performed on data collected in lab settings, or on images and videos from indoor activities such as movies \citep{lei2019tvqa} or online vlogs \citep{Ignat2019IdentifyingVA}.
-There are fewer studies on outdoor activities in more realistic ``in the wild'' data are much less studied \citep{Castro2022-el}.
-Such data poses new challenges with respect to availability, quality, distribution, and so on, which opens up new research directions.
-Moreover, the application of these models to diverse domains (e.g., robotics, medicine, navigation, education, accessibility) requires adapting to working with fewer data points or different types of data, alongside with the need for in-domain expertise to better understand the problem setup better.
+\paragraph{Fusing multiple modalities.} Efficiently and effectively combining different modalities, i.e., audio, video, text, and others, is still an open problem.
+Different modalities often complement each other, thus potentially reducing the need for billions of data points.
+However, in some cases, modalities end up competing with each other \cite{yao2022modality}, and thus many uni-modal models outperform multi-modal models \citep{Wang2019-ux, Huang2021-mt}. \paragraph{Grounding for less studied modalities.} Most work on grounding revolves around visual, textual, or acoustic modalities.
+However, less-studied modalities, such as physiological, sensorial, or behavioral, have been found valuable in diverse applications, including measuring driver alertness \citep{Jie2018-pp, Riani2020-to}, detecting depression \citep{Bilalpur2023-ia}, or detecting deceptive behaviors \citep{Abouelenien2016-te}.
+Current multimodal LLMs are restricted to textual, audio, and visual domains~\cite{Zhang2023VideoLLaMAAI, Lyu2023MacawLLMML}, requiring much effort to integrate the less-studied modalities. \paragraph{Grounding ``in the wild’’ and for diverse domains.} Most research around grounding uses data collected indoors in the lab, or on images and videos of indoor activities from sources such as movies \citep{lei2019tvqa} or online vlogs \citep{Ignat2019IdentifyingVA}.
+There are fewer studies on outdoor activities in more realistic ``in the wild'' settings \citep{Castro2022-el}.
+Collecting such data poses new challenges related to availability, quality, or distribution, which opens up new research directions.
+Moreover, applying these models to diverse domains (e.g., robotics, medicine, and education) requires adapting to fewer data points or different types of data, and adding in-domain expertise to understand the problem setup better.
 As shown in \citet{Yin2023ASO}, the multimodal LLMs are currently not equipped to tackle these challenges.